sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/UserProfiles/Follow.md

 <br>

-### Display the number of followers for a user in the profiel page.
+### Display the number of followers for a user in the profile page.

 todo: description